-Prerequisite: PHY211 and MTH251 PHY202, if it has been taken, becomes an elective if PHY212 is taken Term(s) Offered: Winter
+Prerequisite: PHY211 and MTH251

+PHY202, if it has been taken, becomes an elective if PHY212 is taken

 +PHY213 - General Physics with Calculus

 An examination of mechanics, sound, heat, light, electricity, and magnetism.
 This course is recommended for physics majors, engineering majors, and other science students with a calculus background.